Running Cadence >> How to Adjust Your Steps per Minute

-Log your cadence for each pace you run at.
+Keep track of your cadence for each pace you run.
 Remember that when racing, you are likely to run faster than usual with a higher step rate.
 Over time you will learn how your cadence is connected to how fast you run.

-Gradual adjustments of approximately 5 steps per minute will give your body time to adapt without causing injury or impacting performance.
-Imagine training yourself to throw with your off hand – not a quick fix!
+Prevent injuries and setbacks from increasing your step rate too quickly.
+Gradual adjustments of approximately five steps per minute will give your body time to adapt without causing injury or impacting performance.
 The aim is to raise your cadence for a given pace, not hit 180 on every run.

 Recent research has demonstrated that heart rate can be used to identify optimum cadence.
 Record your HR for a comfortable (below threshold) pace at various step rates between 150 and 200.
 Whichever step rate yields the lowest HR is the most efficient!
 Allow a couple of minutes for your HR to stabilize at each new cadence.

 Running cadence isn’t something you can manipulate for instant results.
 But as your fitness improves and your pace quickens, you should see a natural increase in step rate.